-J. Joel Quadracci, 54, has been a director of Quad since 2003, its President since January 2005, its President and Chief Executive Officer since July 2006 and its Chairman, President and Chief Executive Officer since January 2010.
+J. Joel Quadracci, 56, has been a director of Quad since 2003, its President since January 2005, its President and Chief Executive Officer since July 2006 and its Chairman, President and Chief Executive Officer since January 2010.
 Mr. Quadracci joined Quad in 1991 and, prior to becoming President and Chief Executive Officer, served in various capacities, including Sales Manager, Regional Sales Strategy Director, Vice President of Print Sales, Senior Vice President of Sales and Administration, and President and Chief Operating Officer.
-He serves on the board of directors for Plexus Corp., Pixability, Inc., Road America, Inc., Children's Hospital of Wisconsin, the National Association of Manufacturers, and the Metropolitan Milwaukee Association of Commerce.
+He serves on the board of directors for Plexus Corp., Pixability, Inc., Road America, Inc., the National Association of Manufacturers, and the Metropolitan Milwaukee Association of Commerce.
 He also serves on the board of trustees for the Milwaukee Art Museum and on the advisory council of the Smithsonian National Postal Museum.
 Mr. Quadracci received a B.A. in Philosophy from Skidmore College in 1991.
-Mr. Quadracci is the brother of Kathryn Quadracci Flores, M.D., a director of Quad and President of QuadMed, the brother-in-law of Christopher B. Harned, a director of Quad, and the first cousin of Robert Quadracci, Chief Human Resources Officer.
-Quad believes that Mr. Quadracci's experience in both the commercial printing, and advertising and marketing services industries, as well as his leadership positions within Quad qualify him for service as a director of Quad.
+Mr. Quadracci is the brother of Kathryn Quadracci Flores, M.D., a director of Quad and Chief Executive Officer of QuadMed, the brother-in-law of Christopher B. Harned, a director of Quad, and the first cousin of Robert Quadracci, Chief Human Resources Officer.
+Quad believes that Mr. Quadracci's experience in both the commercial printing and advertising and marketing services industries, as well as his leadership positions within Quad, qualify him for service as a director of Quad.

-Kathryn Quadracci Flores, M.D., 55, has been a director of Quad since 2013 and is a member of the Finance Committee.
-Dr. Flores is the President of QuadMed, LLC, a subsidiary of the Company.
-Dr. Flores serves as President and Director of the Windhover Foundation, as Commodore of the Pine Lake Yacht Club and is on the President's Leadership Council of Brown University.
-Dr. Flores previously served as Vice President and Secretary of the Board of Trustees for the Collegiate School of New York, on the Board of Directors for the Brown University Sports Foundation and on the Board of Trustees for the Marymount School of New York.
+Kathryn Quadracci Flores, M.D., 57, has been a director of Quad since 2013 and is a member of the Finance Committee.
+Dr. Flores joined QuadMed, LLC, a subsidiary of the Company, in 2021 and serves as the Chief Executive Officer of QuadMed.
+Dr. Flores serves as President and Director of the Windhover Foundation, a large multi-generational family foundation and is a co-chair of the President's Leadership Council of Brown University.
+Dr. Flores previously served as Vice President and Secretary of the board of trustees for the Collegiate School of New York, on the Board of Directors for the Brown University Sports Foundation, on the Board of Trustees for the Marymount School of New York and as Commodore of the Pine Lake Yacht Club.
 Dr. Flores received her B.A. and B.S. from Brown University in 1990 and her M.D. from Columbia University in 1995.
 Dr. Flores is the sister of J. Joel Quadracci, Quad's Chairman, President and Chief Executive Officer, the sister-in-law of Christopher B. Harned, a director of Quad, and the first cousin of Robert Quadracci, Chief Human Resources Officer.
 Quad believes that Dr. Flores' knowledge of Quad, her education, and her board and business experience qualify her to serve as a director of Quad.